+Inherited and environmental factors are the main causes of varicose veins.
+Puberty, pregnancy and menopause may also influence the cause of the disease.
 Varicose veins can cause feelings of fatigue, heaviness, aching, burning, throbbing, itching and cramping in the leg and produce smaller thread veins.
 These symptoms are often accompanied by the swelling of the ankle.
 Thread veins can also produce the same symptoms.

-What Treatements Are Available For Varicose Veins?
+What Treatments Are Available For Varicose Veins?

 Ultrasound Guided Foam Sclerotherapy is our method of treatment for varicose veins although we also offer radiofrequency ablation (VNUS ClosureFAST).
 All of these treatments have been approved by NICE (The National Institute for Health and Care Excellence) for the treatment of symptomatic varicose veins.

 the most effective treatment for patients with varicose veins which have

 Please contact us on 01494 257494 for an appointment